ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 **[Dos.Network](https://dos.network/)** - _DOS Network is a decentralized oracle service network to boost blockchain usability with real-world data and computation power._

+**[Scry Protocol](https://docs.scry.finance/)** - _Scry allows for developers to self-deploy high-scale oracles using custom signer sets for arbitrary APIs to any EVM without any code needed.
+Fully decentralized and permissionless including nodes, front end and contracts._

 ## Further reading {#further-reading}

 **Articles**